Notes on Dreaming

 Why do I call it a religion?
 First, it involves a supernatural world — one in which magical events occur.

 Secondly, in order to make progress in the dreaming world, you must get your waking life in some semblance of order.
 One cannot get far in the dreaming world with hang-ups and triggers, prejudices and fears.
-These are barriers.
+These are detours and distractions.
 They must need be worked through, in order to get to the other side.
 Your dream diary is your bible.

 Your dreaming experiences are experiences.
 Because they are self-modifying, they open a feedback loop to rapid personal development.